Sleeper (car)

-A sleeper (US English) or Q-car (British English) is a car that has high performance and an unassuming exterior.
-Sleeper cars are so called because their exterior looks similar or identical to a standard or economy-class car.
-In some cases the car appears worse due to seeming neglect on the owner's part, typically referred to as "all go and no show".
-While appearing to be a standard or neglected car, internally they are modified to have higher performance levels.
-The American nomenclature comes from the term sleeper agent, while the British term derives from the Q-ships used by the Royal Navy.
+A sleeper (American English) or Q-car (British English) is a car that has high performance while having an unassuming exterior.
+Sleepers are usually developed on the platform of a non-athletic class of vehicle, most often that of an economy car.
+The American name for this type of vehicle comes from the term sleeper agent, whereas the British name is derived from the Q-ships used by the Royal Navy.